rgeraldporter/inquiry-monad/README.md

 ### `.breakpoint(f)`

 Run a function `f` only if the `Fail` list has contents.

+i.e., "Run the function if there are any fails."

 **NOTE: Function `f` must return an `Inquiry`, via the constructor `of`**.